Global optimization for the portfolio selection model with high-order moments: Introduction

 \subsection{Contribution.}

-This article studies the polynomial portfolio optimization, which is given as in (\ref{eq:def:PPO}).
-We give a robust approximation of (\ref{eq:def:PPO}) with perturbation sample average approximation.
+This article studies a new portfolio selection model with high-order moments, which is given as in (\ref{eq:def:PPO}).
+For an order $d\geqslant 2$, the objective function is a polynomial expectation $\mathbb{E}[F(x,\xi)]$ with

+for some nonnegative risk preference parameters $\lambda_1,\cdots,\lambda_d$ that sum up to one.
+In applications, the order $d$ and parameters $\lambda_1,\cdots,\lambda_d$ are dependent on the historic data or sample amount and investors' personal risk preferences.
+In most portfolio selection models in the literature, $d$ is often selected as $d = 3,4$.
+To show the efficiency of our method, we make a numerical experiment using real world stock data and compute with order $d = 5$ (see as in Example~\ref{exam3}).
+We give a robust approximation of (\ref{eq:def:PPO}) with perturbation sample average approximations.
 This approximation can be solved globally by Moment-SOS relaxations.
 We show theoretically and numerically that the optimizer set of PSAA model gives a good approximation of the optimizer set of original PPO.
-An efficient semidefinite algorithm is constructed based on our method.
-We would like to remark that our method can give a convincing approximation of global minimizer of PPO without any convex assumptions on the objective function.
-As far as we know, there is few work discussing about global optimality of nonconvex portfolio selection model, prior to our work.
+An efficient semidefinite algorithm is proposed based on our method.
+We would like to remark that our method can give a convincing approximation of the optimizer set without any convex assumptions on the objective function.
+As far as we know, there is less work discussing about global optimality of nonconvex portfolio selection model, prior to our work.
 To sum up, our main contributions are the followings.